nikitavoloboev/data/productivity/flow/rules.md

 # Rules
 Some simple rules to follow for myself doing things.

+## Life
+- Simplify as much as possible.
+Never repeat myself.

 ## Nutrition
 - No processed sugar.
 Includes sugary carbonated beverages.
 Drink water!
 - No food with extra sugar in it.